42Ahmed/wooldridgePY/intro.md

-# Welcome to Introductory Econometrics Python Solution
+# Welcome

-Welcome to the  interactive Python solutions book for "Introductory Econometrics: A Modern Approach, 7th Edition" by Jeffrey M. Wooldridge.
+to the  interactive Python solutions book for "Introductory Econometrics: A Modern Approach, 7th Edition" by Jeffrey M. Wooldridge.
 This JupyterBook aims to provide comprehensive solutions to the examples and exercises found throughout Wooldridge's seminal text, facilitating a deeper understanding of econometric principles through practical application.

 ## Objectives